 As a culture, we tend to value and gather things.
 So, the fact that NFTs have been used in a variety of contexts isn’t unexpected.

-In 2017, Ethereum launched their collectible game, CryptoKitties.
+In 2017, Ethereum launched its collectible game, CryptoKitties.
 Unlike traditional games, CryptoKitties allows in-game assets to be tokenized, providing true ownership.
 As a result, players can collect and exchange weapons, vehicles, and characters as NFTs.

 Aside from art, real-world collectibles can also be tokenized, stored, and transferred while retaining proof of authenticity and ownership.
 Designers and filmmakers, for example, can protect their work from copyright infringement by registering their work and even receiving ongoing royalties.